SleekView for TranslatePress: dictionary and translations as tables

 Common questions about SleekView for TranslatePress

-No. The visual editor is still the right tool for context-heavy edits.
-SleekView is for bulk audits and inline fixes.
+No. The visual editor is still the right tool for translations that depend on surrounding context — placement, tone, button position.
+SleekView is for bulk audits, missing-string queues, and clear one-liner edits that don't need to see the rendered page.

 Yes.
-Save a view for entries where translation is empty in a chosen language.
+Save a view that filters to entries where the translation column is empty in a chosen language.
+The filter persists, so the next translation sweep loads the same scoped queue without rebuilding it.

-No. SleekView reads in WP Admin only and paginates server-side.
+No. SleekView reads the dictionary tables in WP admin only and paginates server-side.
+The front-end TranslatePress flow that swaps strings on every visitor request is untouched.

 Pricing